TRIPTYK/ember-common-ui/README.md

 # MONOREPO for our EMBER-UI

-This repository contains our simplified ui for our ember forms you can find more documentation in the sub-projects
+This repository contains our simplified ui for our ember projects .

+You can find more documentation in the sub-projects.

 - [@triptyk/ember-select](https://github.com/TRIPTYK/ember-common-ui/tree/main/packages/ember-select/README.md)
 - [@triptyk/ember-input](https://github.com/TRIPTYK/ember-common-ui/tree/main/packages/ember-input/README.md)